 Chapter 23 of the Code of Federal Regulations Part 772 (23 CFR 772) entitled "Procedures for Abatement of Highway Traffic Noise and Construction Noise" contains the federal regulations for the assessment of traffic noise impacts and abatement on federal aid projects.
 Chapter 335.17 of the Florida Statutes requires the use of 23 CFR 772 for traffic noise impact assessment on highway projects, regardless of funding.
 Policy No. 000-360-005, Noise Abatement contains the policy for abatement of traffic noise on Department projects.
 The requirements for assessing the noise impacts and abatement commitments are detailed in Part 2, Chapter 17 of the Project Development and Environmental Manual (PD&E Manual) (Topic No. 650-000-001).
-The initial evaluation of noise impacts is made during the Project Development and Environmental (PD&E) study.
-Any preliminary commitments to provide reasonable and feasible noise abatement measures on a project are included in the environmental document.
-The environmental documents and any subsequent re-evaluations shall be reviewed to determine any noise abatement commitments, and the contingencies on which the commitments were based.
+The initial evaluation of noise impacts is made during the Project Development and Environmental (PD&E) phase of a project.
+Any preliminary commitments to provide reasonable and feasible noise abatement measures on a project are included in the Noise Study Report (NSR) and summarized in the environmental document.
+The environmental documents and any subsequent reevaluations shall be reviewed to identify all preliminary noise abatement commitments.

-Noise abatement commitments made during the PD&E phase are subject to change due to refinements during final design.
+Preliminary noise abatement commitments made during the PD&E phase are subject to change due to refinements during final design.
 Designers must consider final roadway grades and horizontal alignments, land use changes, as well as ground elevation at sound barrier locations.
-Noise wall commitments identified during the PD&E study need to be reassessed against these final roadway features.
-The typical PD&E study assumptions are appropriate for feasibility decisions but the final design must utilize location specific data that reflects proposed vertical and horizontal locations of the travel lanes and noise wall.
-The noise wall professional shall provide the top of wall elevation for both minimum and desirable insertion reductions as described below.
+Noise abatement identified as reasonable and feasible during the PD&E phase need to be reassessed against the final roadway features.
+The typical PD&E phase assumptions are appropriate for reasonableness and feasibility decisions but the final design must utilize location specific data that reflects proposed vertical and horizontal locations of the travel lanes and sound barriers.
+The noise specialist shall provide the top of wall elevation for both minimum and desirable insertion reductions as described below.
 The designer shall coordinate with the noise specialist in the District Environmental Management Office to ensure proper analysis and public involvement occurs during final design.

-If no noise abatement commitments exist in the environmental document or any subsequent environmental reevaluations, no further effort is required during final design.
+If no noise abatement is identified in the environmental document or any subsequent environmental re-evaluations, no further effort is required during final design.
 However, it may still be necessary to evaluate construction noise and vibration impacts and develop any special provisions to be included in the plans.

-Upon review of the environmental documents the designer or noise specialist should identify the noise receptors considered during the noise impact assessment performed in PD&E. Noise receptors resulting from development completed after the approval date of the environmental documents should not be considered as the Department is not responsible for providing noise abatement at these sites.
-A detailed noise impact design reassessment should be conducted for the following:
+Upon review of the environmental documents the designer and the noise specialist should identify the noise receptors considered during the noise impact assessment performed in PD&E. Noise receptors resulting from development completed after the approval date of the environmental documents should not be considered as the Department is not responsible for providing noise abatement at these sites.
+A detailed design reassessment of the preliminary noise abatement commitments should be conducted for the following:

-- 1. Locations of sound barrier commitments - 2.
-Receptor sites where roadway geometric refinements are likely to increase noise impacts
+- 1. Locations of preliminary noise abatement commitments - 2.
+Receptor sites where roadway geometric refinements are likely to change noise impacts

-An addendum to the Noise Study Report prepared by the District Environmental Management Office during Final Design will document the reassessment of noise abatement commitments.
+An addendum to the NSR prepared by the District Environmental Management Office during Final Design will document the final noise abatement commitments.